 The report highlights why the current system – including the Congestion Charge and ULEZ, will need updating; by 2025, London could have five separate charging schemes, with different vehicle standards, hours of operation, charge amounts and payment arrangements.
 This will create a confusing system for drivers to navigate.

-The Mayor of London and Transport for London should develop options for a new distance-based road user charging scheme, with a view to introducing the first version by the end of the 2020-2024 Mayoral term.
+The Mayor of London and Transport for London should develop options for a new distance-based road user charging scheme, with a view to introducing the first version by the next mayoral term.